 One of the few vests that go down to an XXS, which is super important to ensure that you’re getting a good snug fit.
 In addition, we don’t want these bouncing around on us.
 Another one with easy front pockets and also 2 straps for best fit.

-It’s lightweight with a 1.8L bladder and is specifically designed with the female form in mind.
+It’s lightweight and can carry a 1.5L bladder and is specifically designed with the female form in mind.
 It’s form-fitting without being uncomfortable.

 It has pockets all over for quick access to essentials, and it includes pockets inside other pockets!
 The weather-resistant chest pockets in the front of the vest are great for storing your cellphone and keys.